owncloud/QA/Desktop/Regression_Test_Plan_Patch_Release.md

  * [ ] Download signatures and keys are valid.
 Verify if the automated key-checker at
      * [ ] https://jenkins.int.owncloud.com/view/monitor/job/monitor-certs/lastCompletedBuild/console
          * was run today/yesterday
          * has latest platform versions of each family.
          * has stable, daily & testing
          * has all Release.key, repomd.xml.key expiries > 1y

+ * [ ] use Hannah's python script to trigger backup
+     * [ ] client responds at socket api (and log) with V2/BACKUP_FILES_FROM_RESULT
+     * [ ] test with > 100 files, response lists them all.